LanceSanterre/elk_nerd_2026_study/README.md

 Each time a hunter stops to call, glass, or listen, they record:
 - Location (via OnX)
 - Time and elevation
-- How did they call (bugle, cow call, etc.)
+- Calling method used (bugle, cow call, etc.)
 - Whether elk responded
 - Whether it led to an encounter or a shot opportunity